John-JonSteyn/Hospitality/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Hospitality is a comprehensive hospital management system developed by TON Tech, a team of three university students: Thorin, Obert, and Nikolai.
+Hospitality is a comprehensive hospital management system developed by TON Tech, a team of three university students: Steyn, Obert, and Nikolai.
 The system aims to streamline and enhance various hospital operations and processes, providing an efficient and user-friendly solution.

 Features:
 * User Authentication: The system includes a login screen with options for visitors, patients, and staff.
 Staff members can select their role during the login process.